-Bahrain cooperated with the U.S.-led effort in 2003 to overthrow Saddam Hussein of Iraq, despite domestic opposition in Bahrain to that war.
-Bahrain did not contribute any of its limited funds to Iraq reconstruction, but it attended the "Expanded Neighbors of Iraq" regional conference process which last met in Kuwait on April 22, 2008.
-That process wound down in late 2008 as Iraq stabilized.
-On October 16, 2008, Bahrain's first post-Saddam ambassador to Iraq (Saleh Ali al-Maliki) presented his credentials in Baghdad, in line with King Hamad's pledge to President Bush in March 2008 to appoint an ambassador to Iraq.
+Iraq reconstruction, but it attended the "Expanded Neighbors of Iraq" regional conference process that ended in 2008.
+In October 2008, Bahrain's first post-Saddam ambassador to Iraq (Saleh Ali al-Maliki) presented his credentials in Baghdad, in line with King Hamad's pledge to President Bush in March 2008 to appoint an ambassador to Iraq.

 Bahrain-Iraq relations deteriorated as Iraq's Shiite-dominated government appeared to sympathize with the Shiite uprising in Bahrain.
 On March 9, 2012, Iraqi Shiites rallied in support of Bahrain's Shiites on the same day as Bahrain's opposition mounted a major demonstration.
-King Hamad did not attend the March 27-29 Arab League summit in Baghdad, instead sending a relatively low-level delegation.
-As have the other GCC states, Bahrain's government blamed Prime Minister Nuri al-Maliki for marginalizing Iraq's Sunnis and provoking the rise of the Islamic State organization in Iraq.
+Bahrain sent a low-level delegation to the March 27-29 Arab League summit in Baghdad.
+As have the other GCC states, Bahrain's government blamed former Prime Minister Nuri al-Maliki for marginalizing Iraq's Sunnis and provoking the rise of the Islamic State organization in Iraq.

-Bahrain, like the other GCC states, have also blamed Syrian President Bashar Al Assad for authoritarian policies that alienated Syria's majority Sunni population and stoked support for the Islamic State organization.
+Bahrain, like the other GCC states, has also blamed Syrian President Bashar Al Assad for authoritarian policies that alienated Syria's majority Sunni population and stoked support for the Islamic State organization.
 In August 2011, Bahrain joined the other GCC countries in withdrawing their ambassadors to Syria.
 In November 2011, the GCC voted with other Arab League states to suspend Syria's membership in the body.
-Unlike several of the other GCC states, Bahrain's government has not provided funding or weaponry to any Syrian opposition groups, including those that are battling both the Islamic State and the Assad government.
+Unlike several GCC states, Bahrain's government reportedly has not provided funding or weaponry to any Syrian opposition groups.

 Bahrain and the other GCC states assert that destroying the Islamic State organization requires Assad's ouster, in addition to military and other action against Islamic State positions in Syria.
-Even though the objective of the U.S.-led coalition is to destroy the Islamic State organization, and not Assad, as of September 22, 2014, Bahrain (as well as GCC allies Saudi Arabia, Qatar, and the United Arab Emirates) has joined in U.S.-led air strikes against Islamic State positions in Syria.
-Possibly in light of sensitivities of Iraq's Shiite-led government, neither Bahrain nor any of the other GCC members of the U.S.-led coalition has engaged in anti-Islamic State air operations in Iraq, to date.
-At a September 11, 2014, GCC meeting in Jeddah with Secretary of State John
+Even though the U.S. objective is to destroy the Islamic State organization and not necessarily oust Assad militarily, on September 22, 2014, Bahrain (as well as GCC allies Saudi Arabia, Qatar, and the United Arab Emirates) joined the U.S.-led anti-Islamic State coalition.
+Bahrain is conducting air strikes against Islamic State positions in Syria, as are Saudi Arabia, the UAE, and on some occasions Qatar.
+In February 2015, following the Islamic State's execution of a captured Jordanian pilot, Bahrain redeployed at least some of its aircraft involved in the anti-Islamic State operations to Jordan as a show of support for that ally.
+Possibly in light of sensitivities of Iraq's Shiite-led government, neither Bahrain nor any of the other GCC members of the U.S.-led coalition are engaging in anti-Islamic State air operations in Iraq.